agrashrawan/quora_question_similarity/README.md

 2) Andrew Ng course can also be used at coursera :-https://www.coursera.org/learn/nlp-sequence-models/home/welcome.
 You have to audit this course in order to learn it.
 3) To download quora question pairs click on:- http://qim.fs.quoracdn.net/quora_duplicate_questions.tsv
 4) To download word vector click on:- http://nlp.stanford.edu/data/glove.6B.zip

+If you face any problem regarding this file feel free to ask.